GabryDX/MetaJammer/README.md

 - **Zero Broad Permissions:** The app requires NO `READ_EXTERNAL_STORAGE` or `WRITE_EXTERNAL_STORAGE` permissions.
 It uses modern Scoped Storage and SAF.
 - **Opt-in Internet:** Internet access is strictly restricted to the optional Map Picker and is only active after explicit user consent.
-- **Hardened I/O:** Every filename is sanitized to prevent path-traversal attacks.
+- **Hardened I/O:** Every filename is sanitized and processing is isolated to specific subdirectories to prevent path-traversal or unauthorized access.
 - **No Cloud Leaks:** Android Auto-Backup is disabled to ensure unstripped metadata never leaves your device during processing.
 - **Automatic Cleanup:** All temporary processing residue is programmatically wiped from the cache after every session.